 Finances

-Rail Baltica is currently one of the biggest investments in improving the mobility and travel opportunities as well as developing business, trade, tourism and the exchange of goods in the region.
-It is the largest railroad infrastructure project to be constructed in the Baltic countries in the last hundred years.
+Rail Baltica is one of the most significant investments in enhancing mobility and sustainable travel opportunities in the Baltic region.
+It fosters business, trade, tourism, and goods exchange, making it the largest railroad infrastructure project in the Baltic countries in the last century.
+Additionally, Rail Baltica plays a crucial role in improving military mobility, bolstering the region’s strategic transportation capabilities.

 More on Benefits